Romance Novel Myths #1: Romance novels are stupid.

 The four following myths are unpacked versions of the first one.

-Myth 2: Romance novels are formulaic.
+Romance Novel Myths #2: Romance novels are formulaic.

 Romances are routinely criticized for their predictable happy end.
 By that logic, we should call mystery novels formulaic for predictably solving the mystery.
 We should also criticize Renaissance paintings for – predictably! – depicting a Madonna and Child.
 I mean, what, those guys in the fifteenth and sixteenth centuries couldn’t come up with any new ideas for subjects?
 Ah, wait.
 It wasn’t what they were painting.
 It was how they were painting it: they developed one-point perspective, envisioned chiaroscuro, created new brush techniques, and experimented with new kinds of oils.